Cathedral Community Cycle of Prayer

 Day 14

-The Music Development Foundation: David Watts (Chair), Chorister sponsors.
+The Music Development Foundation: David Watts (Chair), and all involved in the Music Patrons’ and Alumni Schemes.

-The local community in which we are set: Guildford Borough Council and all who work in its amenities and services, Experience Guildford (Business Investment District), local charitable organisations and networks.
+The local community in which we are set: Guildford Borough Council and all who work in its amenities and services, Experience Guildford (the local Business Investment District), local charitable organisations and networks.

 Day 15